-A scandal has rocked the foundation of the breath alcohol testing program for DUIs in Michigan.
-The Michigan State Police (MSP) are currently performing a criminal investigation of those whom were relied upon (and paid $1.26m per year) to ensure that the results of alcohol breath tests from the 203 Datamaster DMT evidential breath alcohol instruments were reliable and accurate.
+A scandal rocked the foundation of the breath alcohol testing program for DUIs in Michigan.
+The Michigan State Police (MSP) performed a criminal investigation of those whom were relied upon (and paid $1.26m per year) to ensure that the results of alcohol breath tests from the Datamaster DMT evidential breath alcohol instruments were reliable and accurate.

 The technicians being investigated allegedly not only breached their duties to MSP, but also to the entire judicial system.
 Most importantly, they called hundreds, if not thousands, of alcohol breath tests into question.

 The Datamaster DMT is the instrument that’s used throughout the state for the breath alcohol program created and administered by MSP.
 There are a series of administrative rules that were created to ensure the reliability and accuracy of the results.

 Many of the rules are the responsibility of the police department in which the instrument is housed.
 Others are followed by the certified breath test operator, most often the arresting police officer.

 However, some of the most important rules involve the regular maintenance and calibration of the instrument for alcohol breath tests.
 For the past 20 years, those responsibilities were delegated to the manufacturer’s service technicians.
 The manufacturer’s name is National Patent Analytical Systems based in Mansfield, Ohio.

 Until 2015, the three service technicians that calibrated all Datamasters in Michigan worked for NPAS.
 Then, the entire company was sold to a competing breath test manufacturer, Intoximeters Inc. based out of St. Louis, Missouri.
 The new company replaced two of the three service technicians in 2018 and, potentially, this is where the problems began.